suse-edge/atip/telco-examples/edge-clusters/aarch64/README.md

 - Create the image for the edge cluster with Kiwi (to create the base image) + Edge Image Builder to customize it including all the packages, dependencies and requirements.
 - Deploy the edge cluster using metal3 and the image created in the previous step.

-Important notes:

-* In the following examples, we will assume that the management cluster is already deployed and running.
-If you want to deploy the management cluster, please refer to the [Management Cluster example](../../mgmt-cluster/aarch64/README.md).
-  1. Tech Preview for full aarch64 e2e, mgmt-cluster and downstream clusters using aarch64 architecture.
-You can follow the steps in the [Management Cluster example](../../mgmt-cluster/aarch64/README.md) to deploy a management cluster using aarch64 architecture following this document.
-  2. x86_64 Management clusters to deploy only aarch64 downstream clusters.
-You can follow the steps in the rest of the mgmt-cluster folders to deploy a management cluster using x86_64 architecture (following the section `Optional modifications / Add aarch64 architecture support` to enable the arm64 feature) and then deploy the edge cluster using aarch64 architecture following this document.
-* In the following examples, we are assuming that the edge cluster will use Baremetal Servers.
-If you want to deploy the full workflow using virtual machines, please refer to the [metal3-demo repo](https://github.com/suse-edge/metal3-demo)

 ## Create the image for the edge cluster

 ### Prerequisites